What Now? The Message of This Election We Must Heed

 (The views expressed here are mine alone)

-In Post #1 I explored the external reasons for Hillary Clinton’s loss.
+In my previous post, I explored the external reasons for Hillary Clinton’s loss.
 And while it’s highly likely that manipulations like voter suppression, untimely FBI interference, and collusion between the Russian government and Wikileaks tipped the balance in favor of Trump, we would be doing the work of diversity and inclusion a great disservice if we kept our fingers pointed outward.

 I also made it plain in that post that there is no place in a pluralistic society for racism, misogyny, and the fear and degradation of those who are immigrants, Muslims, LGBT, or with disabilities and that we must be clear and brave in our condemnation of hate speech and acts.